Yonsei-MILab/TPE-Det/README.md

 # TPE-Det

-This project is developed to detect cerebral microbleeds (CMBs) from brain MR images.
+This project is developed to detect cerebral microbleeds (CMBs) from brain 3D MR images.

-To do so, we have proposed a end-to-end TPE-Det (Triplanar Ensemble Detection Network) with only a single-stage utilizing the ensemble of 2D CNN-based networks.
+To do so, we have proposed an end-to-end TPE-Det (Triplanar Ensemble Detection Network) with only a single-stage utilizing the ensemble of 2D CNN-based networks.

 First, we independently detect the CMBs using axial, sagittal, and coronal images via EfficientDet, one of the state-of-the-art 2D object detection networks.
 We exploit MR susceptibility-weighted imaging (SWI) and phase images as two-channel inputs for the network.